SofiaKapsiani/FLIMPA/README.md

 # Installation

-FLIMPA can be easily run on Windows using the <a href="https://github.com/SofiaKapsiani/FLIMPA/releases/tag/v1.4.2" title=".exe" download>.exe</a> file.
+FLIMPA v1 can be run on Windows using the <a href="https://github.com/SofiaKapsiani/FLIMPA/releases/tag/v1.4.2" title=".exe" download>.exe</a> file.
+For macOS, please see <a href="https://github.com/SofiaKapsiani/FLIMPA/releases/tag/v2.0.0" target="_blank">FLIMPA v2.0.0</a>.

 Alternatively, you can clone the GitHub repository and run the software following these steps:

 1. **Download the repository**
     ```bash